brendancol/taj/README.md

 - Nested Rows

-- Cell Symbology
+- Cell Symbology: cells may be [draw](https://github.com/brendancol/react-taj) with different colors, for instance, based on their values, corresponding column or index.
   - 'style':
   - 'breaks':
-  - 'palette':
+  - 'palette': colors to use for drawing
-  - 'colorMethod':background, text, fontsize
+  - 'colorMethod': background, text, fontsize
-  - 'binMethod': Equal Interval, Natural Breaks, Quantile,
   - 'binMethod': Equal Interval, Natural Breaks, Quantile,